Most people think of fall and winter as a magical time when the air starts to chill so we get to pull out our sweaters

 Don’t let them skimp on sleep

-With the days getting shorter, getting kids to bed on time is easier at my house, and I hope it is at your house, too.
-Though I have friends with older kids who complain that homework plus after-school sports and extracurriculars wreak havoc on their good intentions.
+I have friends with older kids who complain that homework plus after-school sports and extracurriculars wreak havoc on their good intentions.
 And that’s tough, because getting enough sleep is crucial for kids when it comes to staying healthy.
 Your kid needs between 10 and 14 hours of sleep per day depending on their age (Oh, to be a kid again!).
-The quality of the sleep is important, too: keep the room dark as possible—no nightlights if your kid can handle it—and no plugged-in devices.
+The quality of the sleep is important, too: keep the room dark as possible—no nightlights if your kid can handle it—and no devices with screens.

 Be good to their gut

 There’s been A LOT research in the past decade about how our microbiome—or what we’ve always called our gut—actually plays a huge role in keeping us healthy.
 When school starts, I get serious about probiotics for my kids.
-Probiotics are the “friendly” bacteria that help us digest food and protect us from “bad” bacteria and viruses.
+Probiotics are the “friendly” bacteria that help us digest food and protect us from “bad” bacteria.
 Giving them probiotics daily is like putting money in the “stay well!” bank.
 And it’s super easy, too.

 It’s okay to chill

 I tend to forget myself, but being a kid these days is A LOT!
 Homework.
 Texting.
 Sports.
 Lessons.
 Dances.
 Not-getting-invited-to-dances.
 Kids can get as stressed out as we do.
-And, in fact, their little bodies act just like ours: their stress hormones shoot up and overpower their immune system response (meaning they can’t fight bugs as well).
+And, in fact, their little bodies act just like ours: their stress hormones shoot up and overpower their immune system response.
 So I dial things back for my kids when I can.
 I get out the coloring books and put on some good music.
 We all pile into my bed and snuggle up for family chill time.
 It’s good for the body and soul.

 Add some supplemental support